Kodasmi/student_privesc/walkthrough-KODA.md

 ### 🔹 Foothold Method

-- What vulnerability did you use to gain access? - Unrestricted file upload vulnerability
+- What vulnerability did you use to gain access?
+   Unrestricted file upload vulnerability

-- What was the payload? -
+- What was the payload?
+   Shell.php - 34926 bytes
+   The payload creates an outbound connection, which is trusted, from within the server itself as the file I uploaded is an executable .php file which I am able to execute by navigating to the directory on the server, this triggers the shell as long as I have a listner ready to catch that connection

 - Where did you upload it? -

 - What URL did you visit to trigger the reverse shell? -

 ### 🔹 Listener Details